TheophileMt92/theophile-mouton/about me.md

 <div class="about-me-container">
   <div class="about-me-text">
     <p>
       Hi, I'm Theo!
-I am a freelance data scientist and researcher with a PhD in macroecology.
+I am a <strong>freelance data scientist</strong> and researcher with a <strong>PhD in macroecology</strong>.
     </p>
     <p>
-      My journey has taken me through crown institutes, universities, and international organisations.
+      My journey has taken me through <strong>crown institutes</strong>, <strong>universities</strong>, and <strong>international organisations</strong>.
     </p>
     <p>
-      Adept in scientific writing and utilizing advanced programming and computer modelling tools, I've consistently transformed data or ideas, into impactful research findings.
+      Adept in <strong>scientific writing</strong> and utilizing <strong>advanced programming</strong> and <strong>computer modelling</strong> tools, I've consistently transformed data or ideas, into impactful research findings.
     </p>
     <p>
-      I'm currently accepting new consulting projects and would love to help transform your data challenges into opportunities.
+      I'm <strong>currently accepting new consulting projects</strong> and would love to help transform your data challenges into opportunities.
 Reach out to discuss how we can work together to achieve your organization's objectives.
     </p>
   </div>
   <div class="profile-picture-container">